-Precious Dragon Technology Holdings Limited (the "Company") was incorporated on 5 May 2018 in the Cayman Islands ("Cayman") as a limited liability.
-The registered office of the Company is located at Ocorian Trust (Cayman) Limited, Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands.
+Precious Dragon Technology Holdings Limited (the "Company") was incorporated on 5 May 2018 in the Cayman Islands ("Cayman") as a limited liability company.
+The registered address of the office of the Company is Ocorian Trust (Cayman) Limited, Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands.